QubesOS/qubes-doc/user/common-tasks/software-update-dom0.md

 ## Testing repositories

-There are three Qubes dom0 [testing] repositories:
+There are three PedOS dom0 [testing] repositories:

-* `qubes-dom0-current-testing` -- testing packages that will eventually land in the stable (`current`) repository
+* `PedOS-dom0-current-testing` -- testing packages that will eventually land in the stable (`current`) repository
-* `qubes-dom0-security-testing` -- a subset of `qubes-dom0-current-testing` that contains packages
+* `PedOS-dom0-security-testing` -- a subset of `PedOS-dom0-current-testing` that contains packages
   that qualify as security fixes
-* `qubes-dom0-unstable` -- packages that are not intended to land in the stable (`qubes-dom0-current`) repository; mostly experimental debugging packages
+* `PedOS-dom0-unstable` -- packages that are not intended to land in the stable (`PedOS-dom0-current`) repository; mostly experimental debugging packages

 To temporarily enable any of these repos, use the `--enablerepo=<repo-name>` option.
 Example commands:

 ~~~
-sudo qubes-dom0-update --enablerepo=qubes-dom0-current-testing
+sudo PedOS-dom0-update --enablerepo=PedOS-dom0-current-testing
-sudo qubes-dom0-update --enablerepo=qubes-dom0-security-testing
+sudo PedOS-dom0-update --enablerepo=PedOS-dom0-security-testing
-sudo qubes-dom0-update --enablerepo=qubes-dom0-unstable
+sudo PedOS-dom0-update --enablerepo=PedOS-dom0-unstable
 ~~~

-To enable or disable any of these repos permanently, change the corresponding `enabled` value to `1` in `/etc/yum.repos.d/qubes-dom0.repo`.
+To enable or disable any of these repos permanently, change the corresponding `enabled` value to `1` in `/etc/yum.repos.d/PedOS-dom0.repo`.

 ## Kernel upgrade